naenumtou/ifrs9/ECL/README.md

 * `abAmortization.ipynb`: The unusual case amortization schedule using python.
 The case that schedule term, interest rate and installment are not consistency.
 * `abAmortization.sas`: The unusual case amortization schedule using SAS.
 The case that schedule term, interest rate and installment are not consistency.
 * `ECLLimitLevel.ipynb`: The amortization schedule of hybird loan.
 The loan can be converted between revolving loan and term loan.
+* `ECLLimitLevel_Truncate.ipynb`: The amortization schedule of hybird loan with truncate option.
+The loan can be converted between revolving loan and term loan.